-MA311; Introduction to Abstract Algebra I 3 credits
+MA311;+ Introduction to Abstract Algebra I 3 credits

 An introduction to basic algebraic structures; mappings and operations, permutations, properties of groups, equivalence, congruence, divisibility, direct products and isomorphisms.
 Prerequisite: MA209, MA210, MA215 with a grade of C or better.
+4 hours lecture.